kletobias/p2022/_projects/steps-tabular.md

             input data that can be interpreted well.
 E.g., [RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor) or [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier)
             - Start with feature selection, using [*feature\_importances\_*](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor.feature_importances_) or in the case of high cardinality features possibly [*permutation\_importance*](https://scikit-learn.org/stable/modules/generated/sklearn.inspection.permutation_importance.html#sklearn.inspection.permutation_importance).

+### Task No. 4 | Feature Engineering

-    - Feature Engineering
+- Feature Engineering & Evaluation Of Models
     - Transform distributions of the variables, where necessary.
 E.g., log transform, binning, normalizing, creating different *views* of the data.
     - Consider categorical embeddings, especially if using a deep learning model, that can utilize the added information.
     - Consider libraries like [*automl*](https://github.com/automl) or [*TPOT*](http://epistasislab.github.io/tpot/),
         to help with model selection.
 Results can depend on number of iterations / time given for the algorithm to create pipelines (A Cuda GPU can be helpful).
+    - Test smaller subsets of the independent variables.
     - Analyze the prediction results and go back and forth between steps listed under *Task No. 3*, if necessary.

-### Task No. 4
+### Task No. 5 | Improve Results

-- Evaluate Algorithms:
+- Improve Results:
     - Design a test harness to select from the models with the best scores from *Task No.
         3*:
         - Customize the training metric, if needed.
 E.g.,